 Magnesium also appears to be positively associated with increased muscle mass and strength, as found in a study of women of all ages.*13 And in a double-blind study of 25 professional male volleyball players, 350 mg of magnesium daily for four weeks significantly reduced lactic acid production compared to the placebo group.*14

-If sleep is an issue for you, then consider the at-home Thorne Sleep Test – an easy test to perform in the comfort and privacy of home.
-It removes the guesswork by tracking melatonin and cortisol levels at four different times during a 24-hour period.
+If sleep is an issue for you, then consider taking Thorne’s Sleep Test – an easy test to perform in the comfort and privacy of your home.
+It removes the guesswork of getting good sleep by tracking your melatonin and cortisol levels at four different times during a 24-hour period.

 - National Sleep Foundation: Sleep in America Poll. https://sleepfoundation.org/media-center/press-release/annual-sleep-america-poll-exploring-connections-communications-technology-use- [Accessed 2.7.18]

 - Anxiety and Stress Association of America.
-Stress and anxiety interfer with sleep. https://adaa.org/understanding-anxiety/related-illnesses/other-related-conditions/stress/stress-and-anxiety-interfere [Accessed 2.7.18]
+Stress and anxiety interfere with sleep. https://adaa.org/understanding-anxiety/related-illnesses/other-related-conditions/stress/stress-and-anxiety-interfere [Accessed 2.7.18]

 - Juliff L, Halson S, Peiffer J. Understanding sleep disturbance in athletes prior to important competitions.
 J Sci Med Sport 2015;18(1):13-18.